What to do if you think you may have COVID-19

 How do I know if my symptoms are allergies or COVID-19?

-If you have had allergy symptoms every spring and these are similar symptoms to what you had during previous seasons, you are most likely experiencing seasonal allergies.
-If you have never had spring allergies before, but all of a sudden have symptoms, this is less likely to be new onset allergies.
+If you have had seasonal allergy symptoms and these are similar symptoms to what you had during previous seasons, you are most likely experiencing seasonal allergies.
+If you have never had seasonal allergies before, but all of a sudden have symptoms, this is less likely to be new onset allergies.
 Allergist and immunologist Nicholas Hartog, MD, provides clarity between seasonal allergies and the virus in this Health Beat article: https://healthbeat.spectrumhealth.org/is-it-allergies-or-covid-19-symptom-checker/

 Spectrum Health offers two types of COVID-19 testing.
 The first is the COVID-19 (molecular) test where a sample is taken via nasal or nasopharyngeal swab to determine if the person is currently infected with the virus that causes COVID-19.
 The second type of test is the COVID-19 (serology) antibody test where a blood sample is taken to determine if the person had previously been infected with the virus that causes COVID-19.